Before you started

-- Sentinels Scientific Data Hub is the download place for Sentinel-2 data, which has spatial resolution 10 meters, revisit period is 5 days and provides data in 12 spectral bands.
+- Sentinels Scientific Data Hub is the download place for Sentinel-2 data, which has a spatial resolution of 10 meters, revisit period is five days, and provides data in 12 spectral bands.

 - NOAA CLASS is a great source of atmospheric and environmental data from NPP, JPSS, GOES-R, Jason-3, and NEXRAD projects.

-- Earth Observation Link (EOLi) is a bit outdated Java program, but provides all the functionality of online catalogues and data from Envisat, ERS, IKONOS, DMC, ALOS, SPOT, Kompsat, Proba, IRS, and SCISAT.
+- Earth Observation Link (EOLi) is a bit outdated Java program but it provides all the functionality of online catalogs.
+It includes data from Envisat, ERS, IKONOS, DMC, ALOS, SPOT, Kompsat, Proba, IRS, and SCISAT.

-- NASA Reverb is abound with huge diversity of satellite data you can search and download.
+- NASA Reverb is abounded with a huge diversity of satellite data you can search and download.

 - National Institute for Space Research provides imagery of Earth Resources Satellite 2, a joint venture satellite project made by Brazil and China.

-- Bhuvan Indian Geo-Platform of ISRO is an Indian project which provides data from IMS-1, Cartosat, OceanSat and ResourceSat satellites.
-However, most of the images covers India only.
+- Bhuvan Indian Geo-Platform of ISRO is an Indian project which offers data from IMS-1, Cartosat, OceanSat, and ResourceSat satellites.
+However, most of the images cover India only.

 - VITO Vision provides low-resolution imagery of vegetation.